-As the matter unfolded, the latter view increased in popularity with students by which also traditional Christian thinking, along with those from overseas, mostly had stayed in the battle.
-With this, I do not wish to assert that the right-minded pedagogician adequately distanced him/herself from Existentialism, but two aspects of the after-effects were still clearly noticeable: After the course of its scientific development, pedagogics hesitatingly threw out the baby with the bath water with the result that it was not given the time to put in relief the fundamentalia, as well as the methodological, in a formal sense.
+As the matter unfolded, the dialectic materialist view increased in popularity with students, by which traditional Christian thinking, along with those from overseas, had mostly stayed in the battle.
+With this, I do not wish to assert that the right-minded pedagogician adequately distanced him/herself from Existentialism, but two aspects of the after-effects were still clearly noticeable: After the course of its scientific development, pedagogics hesitatingly threw out the baby with the bath water, with the result that it was not given the time to put in relief the fundamentalia, as well as the methodological, in a formal sense.
 Especially, there was not sufficient time to candidly criticize the relief itself and strip it of its limitations and present itself as more academically comprehensible.
 In the interactive East-West wave of dialectic materialism, it looked as if fundamental pedagogical thinking had reached the epoch of its end.
 The battle cry of the empirical, direct verifiability, the demand for results were allowed little room under the banner of structural pedagogics.
-The stream of thought, which still was involved in clarifying and understanding, before a practice could be established, seemingly was covered up before it had properly risen.
-On the Continent, it now is fashionable to characterize structural thinking as insignificant chatter.
-Pedagogics had to make room for pedagogical, technical thinking.
+The stream of thought, which still was involved in clarifying and understanding, before a practice could be established, was seemingly covered up before it had properly risen.
+On the Continent, it is now fashionable to characterize structural thinking as insignificant chatter.
+Pedagogics had to make room for pedagogical-technical thinking.

-Amidst this storm, the Faculty of Education, under the leadership of B. F. Nel and C. K. Oberholzer, had taken an academic stand, at least in one respect: They had kept themselves thinking, researching and publishing without following the fashion.
-They consistently refused to trade science for, identify it with or present it as technique.
-The consequence was intensive pedagogical research, and a stream of publications by the "Work Community for the Advancement of Pedagogy as a Science", among others, which certainly has made no small contribution to the appearance of a science of education in this country, but also, to some extent, to establishing and maintaining it world-wide.
-I do not believe it is an extravagant claim to contend that the University of Pretoria, previously and still today, represents one of the strongholds of fundamental thinking in a pedagogical respect.
-One will have difficulty in finding in any European University a more substantial structural foundation than what has been built up here over the past few years.
+Amidst this storm, the Faculty of Education, under the leadership of B. F. Nel and C. K. Oberholzer, had taken an academic stand, at least in one respect: They had kept themselves thinking, researching, and publishing without following the fashion.
+They consistently refused to trade science for, identify it with, or present it as technique.
+This led to intensive pedagogical research, and a stream of publications by the "Work Community for the Advancement of Pedagogy as a Science", among others, which has made no small contribution to the appearance of a science of education in South Africa, but also, to some extent, to establishing and maintaining a science of educating worldwide.
+I do not believe it is an extravagant to contend that the University of Pretoria, previously and still today (1972), represents one of the strongholds of fundamental thinking about the pedagogical.
+In any European University, one will have difficulty finding a more substantial structural foundation for pedagogical thinking than what has been built up here over the past few years.
 Also, we have much to learn from Europe about technique, but little about pedagogics.

 Considering the state of pedagogical study, here the Faculty of Education and the Work Community had a clearly indicated academic responsibility.
-I also believe that, especially as far as its personnel were concerned, it was equipped to accept this responsibility and continue on the trail which was followed in the past.
-Some immediate tasks became evident: The extensive work of the previous few years, especially regarding the fundamental aspects of all the [part-] disciplines, certainly had to be continued and broadened.
+I also believe that, especially as far as its personnel were concerned, it was equipped to accept this responsibility and continue on the path which was followed in the past.
+Some immediate tasks became evident: The extensive work of the previous few years regarding the fundamental aspects of all the [part-] disciplines, certainly had to be continued and broadened.
 I mean that the docents of the faculty, separately and in collaboration with their senior students, had the task of showing the way to scientific practice.
 However important practice might also be, it is impossible to come across it in a discussion if the theory about the practice is not to some extent already written.
-Concluding the matter, one first must know what and why things progress in practical situations before one can make pronouncements about how they do.
+Concluding the matter, one must first know what and why things progress in practical situations before one can make pronouncements about how they progress.